tringu4en/Joint_Sound_Diagnosing_Device/README.md

 To optimize power consumption and guarantee patient privacy, all critical data processing occurs locally on the ESP32-S3.
 * **Data Acquisition & Filtering:** The raw acoustic signals are captured and passed through a Butterworth bandpass filter (100–1000 Hz) to isolate joint emissions from ambient environmental noise.
 * **Feature Extraction:** The microcontroller computes key acoustic features in real-time, including:
+  * Mean Frequency
-  * Zero Crossing Rate (ZCR)
+  * Zero Crossing Rate
+  * Peak Frequency
+  * RMS Amplitude
-  * Short-time Energy
+  * Spectral Entropy
-  * Simplified Mel-Frequency Cepstral Coefficients (MFCCs)
-* **Classification Model:** A lightweight **Decision Tree** algorithm is embedded directly into the C++ firmware.
+* **Classification Model:** A lightweight **Random Forest** algorithm is embedded directly into the C++ firmware.
 Trained initially using Scikit-learn, this model evaluates the extracted features and outputs a diagnosis with ultra-low latency.

 ### 3. PC Monitoring Software
 A robust desktop application allows medical professionals to visualize and manage patient data.
 * **Framework:** Built with Python and **PyQt6** for a modern, fluid user interface.
-* **Analysis Tools:** Utilizes NumPy and SciPy to render real-time waveforms and Fast Fourier Transform (FFT) spectrograms.
+* **Analysis Tools:** Utilizes NumPy and SciPy to render real-time waveforms, Fast Fourier Transform (FFT), and spectrograms.
 * **Data Management:** Features SQLite/CSV database integration to securely store patient records and historical diagnostic data.
 * **Connectivity:** Receives diagnostic results and telemetry from the wearable device via Bluetooth Low Energy (BLE) and Serial communication.